 Our hair is made up of protein and once that structure becomes weak, it can hurt the health of your hair and lead to breakage.
 Doing protein treatments will keep your hair strong and promote growth.

-If I don’t use a protein treatment, I love using Ayurvedic Herbs in my routine.
-There are a variety of herbs that can help strengthen and condition your hair.
-Some of my favorite ones to use are Amla, Cassia, and Hibiscus.
+If I don’t use a protein treatment, I love using Ayurvedic herbs in my routine.
+There are a variety of herbs that can help strengthen and condition your hair such as Amla, Cassia, and Hibiscus.

 Related Post: 10 of the Best Deep Conditioners for High Porosity Hair